Home Table of Contents Continue Your Thoughts Portrait Gallery Links

 "Then you have to be honest about what you're expecting of the girl.
 What you're looking for her to bring to the relationship.

-"And then, you have to be honest about who the girl really is.
-Not who or what you want her to be.
-You have to be honest about her character, her personality, her qualities.
-What they really are, not what you want to make believe they are.
+"And then, you have to be honest about who the girl really is - her character, her personality, her qualities.
+Who she really is, not who or what you want - or imagine - her to be.
 That's why infatuation is a lie.
 It's a fantasy.
-A relationship _ and love _ require reality.
+A relationship - and love - require reality.

 "And that's why many relationships, and marriages, fail.
 The honesty of the reality isn't there at the beginning."

-"Being honest with yourself _ sometimes it's not that easy, even if you want to be," she said.
-"And even then, other things can change a relationship."
+"Being honest with yourself - sometimes it's not that easy, even if you want to be," she said.
+"And I've known men who have said things like that.
+But men who actually mean those words...they're in short supply."

 "Well, I mean it," he said, without hesitation.

-"So if you had someone like that," she said slowly, "is that a commitment you'd be able to make?"
+"So if you had someone like that," she asked slowly, "is that a commitment you'd be able to make?"

-He had not wanted to push their relationship.
-Had not wanted to say what he was feeling towards her.
-But he had answered her question too quickly without thinking.
+He had not wanted to push their relationship; had not wanted to say what he was feeling for her.
+But he had answered her question too quickly without thinking of what he was saying.
 And now, he felt he had no choice.
 There wasn't any way to leave the rest of it hanging un-said.

 Though the words did not surprise her, she was not prepared for them.
 Not for their being said to her, not for her having to respond to them.